kioopi/vimfiles/README.md

 Plugins are managed by [Vundle][vundle].

 Usage
 -----
 Structure is largely identical to [rstacruz/vimfiles][rstacruz/vimfiles] without the rake file.
-Also, i don't clone the repo direclty into ~/.vim but manually set symlinks.
+Also, i don't clone the repo directly into ~/.vim but manually set symlinks.

     * `vimrc.vim`         - Put your bundles here.
     * `plugin/`           - Put your initializers here.